seedstack/website/content/docs/business/ddd-basics/index.md

         weight: 20
 ---

+**Domain-Driven Design (DDD)** is a term coined by Eric Evans in [his book]({{< ref "docs/business/bibliography/index.md" >}})
-Domain-Driven Design (DDD) is an approach to the development of software that:
+"Domain-Driven design", published in 2003.
+It is an approach of software development that:

 * Focuses on the _core domain_.
 * Explores models in a creative collaboration between business experts and the software team.
 * Defines an ubiquitous language within an explicitly _bounded context_.

+DDD really shines when applied on medium to complex business needs but can also be used successfully on simpler projects, especially since the business framework considerably lowers the cost of implementing such projects by providing many helpers and base implementations.

 Domain-Driven Design has two sides, both equally important: